 After years mucking about in local English bands like Motown Sect and the Rocking Vicars, Ian "Lemmy" Kilmister (heretofore to be called simply Lemmy) roadied for an up and coming chap named Jimi Hendrix before spending four hilarious drug filled years with Hawkwind (the Hawkwind chapter in Lemmy's anecdote-filled autobiography White Line Fever literally had me laughing out loud about a dozen times).
 It was only after being unceremoniously fired from Hawkwind (for drugs no less! - apparently, Lemmy's crime was being the lone speed freak in a band filled with acid fried loons) that Lemmy formed the legendary Motorhead, who immediately encountered problems when the band's none-too-pleased record company (United Artists) refused to release their first album (later released as On Parole after Motorhead had established themselves and had some success with another label).
-Retooling the band by enlisting “Fast” Eddie Clarke on lead guitar (though in truth it is Lemmy's bass that always drives the band's music) and Phil “Philty Animal” Taylor on drums, what is now commonly referred to as "the classic Motorhead lineup" re-recorded many of the failed first album's songs for this, the band's first "proper" and supposedly superior (I've never heard On Parole) full length album.
+Retooling the band by enlisting “Fast” Eddie Clarke on lead guitar (though in truth it is Lemmy's bass that always drives the band's music) and Phil “Philthy Animal” Taylor on drums, what is now commonly referred to as "the classic Motorhead lineup" re-recorded many of the failed first album's songs for this, the band's first "proper" and supposedly superior (I've never heard On Parole) full length album.
 And a very solid album it is, though it's more a blueprint for even better things to come than an essential Motorhead release.
-Certainly "Motorhead" and "Iron Horse" are considered Motorhead classics, though these studio versions aren't the best ones, while songs such as "Vibrator" (there's something funny about Lemmy singing "I'm a vi-vi-vi-vi-vibrator") and "Lost Johnny" ("can you find the valium"?) are but two examples of how few have lived the sex, drugs, and rock 'n' roll lifestyle more than Lemmy.
+Certainly "Motorhead" and "Iron Horse/Born To Lose" are considered Motorhead classics, while songs such as "Vibrator" (there's something funny about Lemmy singing "I'm a vi-vi-vi-vi-vibrator") and "Lost Johnny" ("can you find the valium"?) are but two examples of how few have lived the sex, drugs, and rock 'n' roll lifestyle more than Lemmy.
 Still, few of these songs really stand out, and there's nothing especially innovative about them, either, as most could easily be labeled "classic rock" except the band is louder, faster, and flat out uglier than anything you're likely to hear on the radio.
 Both punk and metal camps embraced the band's ballsy, no holds barred brand of rock 'n' roll, but Lemmy would have none of that, as then and now he catered to no camp and simply made Motorhead music, which believe me nobody else makes.
 But I digress; "The Watcher" has an AC/DC-ish chug and their cover of The Yardbirds' "The Train Kept A-Rollin'" even rivals Aerosmith's, while the reissue includes five very worthwhile bonus tracks, including covers of ZZ Top's "Beer Drinkers and Hell Raisers" and John Mayall's "I'm Your Witch Doctor," as well as a bitchin' Larry Wallis (Motorhead's first guitarist) guitar solo on "On Parole," arguably the best song on the entire disc.
 But songs aren't really the point of the album, as they tend to blend into one another after awhile.
-Rather, Motorhead introduces everyone to the Motorhead sound, and quite a thrilling sound it often is, though that sound and especially the band's songs would soon show a marked improvement.
+Rather, Motorhead introduces everyone to the incredible Motorhead sound, and quite a thrilling sound it often is, though that sound and especially the band's songs would soon show a marked improvement.

 Overkill (Essential '79, Metal-Is ’01) Rating: A

-A very good thrash metal band was later reverently named after this album, which was a key early Motorhead recording with several classic cuts.
+A very good thrash metal band was later reverently named after this album, which was an essential early Motorhead recording with several classic cuts.
 Vastly superior to their self-titled debut in every way, this stellar sophomore set was where Lemmy and company (with help from legendary producer Jimmy Miller) really nailed their speedy thrash attack, which pre-dated and heavily influenced grunge.
 The band are at their relentless best on the classic title track, which builds to an unforgettable ROAR (if the song's first 20 seconds don't completely blow you away, you are heretofore sentenced to a lifetime of listening to Barry Manilow) and which is also notable for Clarke's razor sharp guitar and two false endings.
 Other well-known songs include “Stay Clean” and “No Class,” which have catchy choruses and a more tuneful approach, with the latter song borrowing none too subtly (as if this band has ever had anything to do with subtlety) from ZZ Top.
 According to Lemmy, "we were a blues band, really, although we played it at a thousand miles per hour," and indeed the excellent “Capricorn” does offer a surprisingly bluesy respite from big time bruisers like “I’ll Be Your Sister” and the menacing “Metropolis.”
 Here and elsewhere Motorhead let you know exactly what to expect from them, producing an ugly yet utterly thrilling racket that’s anchored by Lemmy’s belching bass and hoarse shouts, Clarke’s furious guitar leads, and Taylor’s absolutely animalistic drum assault.
-Lyrically the band is equally in your face (example: “I’m gonna tear you limb from limb”), but a sense of humor is also in evidence, and these 10 songs (15 on the reissue) all have a great live-in-the-studio energy going for them, though the sound is undeniably samey (what were you expecting?) and the songwriting sometimes suspect.
-But only occasionally, as this is easily one of the band's best albums, as for all the band's fearsome reputation they rarely sacrifice accessibility for the sake of simply making a racket.
+Lyrically the band is equally in your face (example: “I’m gonna tear you limb from limb” on, appropriately enough, “Limb From Limb”), but a sense of humor is also in evidence, and these 10 songs (15 on the reissue) all have a great live-in-the-studio energy going for them, though the sound is undeniably samey (what were you expecting?) and the songwriting sometimes suspect.
+But only occasionally, as this is easily one of the band's very best albums, as for all the band's fearsome reputation they rarely sacrifice accessibility for the sake of simply making a racket.
 In a way, the band’s one way only, full-speed-ahead attack was kinda like the Ramones but without the bubblegum pop sense or half the critical kudos, and Motorhead’s relentless approach is likewise beloved by a few but misunderstood by most.

 Bomber (Essential '79, Metal-Is ’01) Rating: B+

 Indulge my laziness for a moment and allow me to quote Lemmy: "Overall, Bomber was a good record, but there's a couple of really naff tracks on it, like "Talking Head."
 "Bomber," "Stone Dead Forever," "All The Aces" - those were great (Scott: so is "Dead Men Tell No Tales," an anti-heroin tale; remember, speed was the drug of choice for Lemmy, who hated heroin)...Bomber was basically the transition record between Overkill and our next album, Ace Of Spades, and that was its function, really.
 And it peaked at No. 11 on the charts, so it got us up another notch commercially."
 Well said, Lemmster, and I'll add that "Sharpshooter" and "Poison" are very solid album tracks indeed, though lines like "I wish I'd poisoned my wife" likely had humorless (Lemmy has never married, for starters) feminists up in arms.
 Elsewhere, "Lawman" has good riffs and a solid solo from Clarke but a generic, repetitive chorus (something of a Motorhead weakness), while "Sweet Revenge" and "Step Down" both plod a bit, not generally a good thing where Motorhead is concerned, though both bear out Lemmy's assertion that Motorhead is basically an amped up blues band.
 Alas, Clarke sings the latter song, and not all that well, and producer Jimmy Miller (best known for his work with The Rolling Stones) was too whacked out on drugs to be of much use during the recording sessions, which perhaps had something to do with the album's overall patchiness.
-Still, its aforementioned highlights are all excellent, in particular "Stone Dead Forever," which rivals "Overkill" and "Ace Of Spades" as my favorite Motorhead songs.
-Catchy, melodic, and completely ass kicking, the song's explosive finale provides the ultimate adrenaline rush from a band whose catalog is full of 'em.
+Still, its aforementioned highlights are all excellent, in particular "Stone Dead Forever," which rivals "Overkill" and "Ace Of Spades" as my all-time favorite Motorhead songs.
+Catchy, melodic, and completely ass kicking, the song's explosive finale provides the ultimate adrenaline rush from a band whose catalog is chock full of 'em.

 Ace Of Spades (Roadrunner ’80, Castle Music ‘99) Rating: A